Masters Program

 The department offers two Master's degree programs, which typically take 4-6 quarters to complete.
 Plan I requires 32 quarter hours of graduate coursework and a Master's thesis.
-Plan II requires 36 quarter hours of graduate coursework and passing a comprehensive exam.
+Plan II requires 36 quarter hours of graduate coursework and passing an oral comprehensive exam.
 There is no foreign language requirement.

-The bulk of the coursework for both plans consists of the standard classes required of first-year Ph.D. students: classical physics (200ABC), quantum physics (215AB), mathematical methods (204AB), and statistical mechanics (219A).
-Plan II requires 4 additional units beyond this.
+The bulk of the coursework for both plans consists of the core classes required of Ph.D. students: classical physics (200ABC), quantum physics (215AB), and statistical mechanics (219A).
+Plan I requires 8 additional units, and Plan II requires 12.
 Substitutions may be approved on an individual basis and may include a limited number of units of upper division undergraduate courses.

 The department usually does not guarantee funding for Master's students.
-Students who wish to continue for a Ph.D. at UC Davis should apply directly to the Ph.D.
+In most cases, students who wish to continue for a Ph.D. at UC Davis should apply directly to the Ph.D.
 Program.

 Filing for a Master's Degree

-You're eligible to file for a Master's Degree if: you've passed the preliminary exam at the Masters or PhD level, you've completed the first-year grad classes or had them waived, you've completed at least 36 units of 200-level classes, and you don't have a Masters degree in physics from another university.
-If you don't meet all those requirements, you might still be eligible, but you should ask the Vice Chair-Graduate Affairs individually.
+You're eligible to file for a Master's Degree if: you've completed the first-year grad classes or had them waived; you've completed at least 36 units of 200-level classes; you don't have a Master's degree in physics from another university; and you have written a Master's thesis, passed the Ph.D.
+Qualifying Exam, or passed the Master's oral exam.
+You might be eligible even if you don't meet all those requirements, but you should ask the Vice Chair-Graduate Affairs individually.

-If you're continuing in the PhD program, a Masters is not a necessity.
-Mainly, it's required for anyone in an AI position, including lead DL instructors in Physics 7.
-In principle it might be useful if something came up and you needed to leave the PhD program so abruptly that you didn't have time to file for the degree.
+If you're continuing in the Ph.D. program, a Master's is not a necessity.
+In principle it might be useful if something came up and you needed to leave the Ph.D. program so abruptly that you didn't have time to file for the degree.

 To get the Master's degree, you must have advanced to candidacy for the degree (see Grad Studies form GS314) and file the Masters Report Form GS315 with Office of Graduate Studies.
 See Grad Studies forms here https://gradstudies.ucdavis.edu/current-students/forms-information.